 Although this can be said of any part of a business, this sentiment is perhaps most relevant for communications solutions.
 How you trade important information with your clients and partners highlights what your company is and what it can do, and relying on a less-than-perfect option could give your competitors an edge over your current operations.

 To help you decide whether or not your current solution is working, let's review some of the questions you should be asking yourself about it.

 How secure is my company's data?

-When it comes to data transfer, your first concern absolutely has to be security.
+When it comes to data transfer, your first concern regarding communications absolutely has to be security.
 Not only have hackers grown bolder in the past few years, but their abilities have advanced far beyond what they used to be.
 Nowhere is this more true than within email security.
 This service has been around for quite a long time, which means hackers have had decades to figure out how to break it.

 One of the most effective means of introducing malware to an intended target's computer is through phishing.
 The hacker sends an email as though he is a reputable source, such as a business partner.
 At the end of this message, the criminal will attach a link that contains malware designed to infect the victim's machine.
 Due to the fact that the email itself looks legitimate, many people simply click this link without a second thought, thereby exposing any information contained on the computer.
 If your employees are used to receiving important documents via email, the chances of such an attack occurring are only increased.

 In order to avoid these kinds of issues, many companies opt to instead utilize legacy fax machines in order to send and receive private documents.
 This technology is incredibly hard to intercept, and its age means that very few criminals are actually targeting it.
 However, there is another problem here in the form of physical documents.